saketh7890/Dobot-maze-solver-using-agnetic-ai/README.md

-# Dobot-maze-solver-using-agnetic-ai
+🚀 Dobot Maze Solver Using Agentic AI

-This project integrates computer vision, pathfinding AI, and robotic control to autonomously navigate and draw paths through a physical maze.
-Using a camera and the Dobot robotic arm, the system acts as an intelligent agent that perceives, plans, and acts—executing end-to-end maze solving with no human intervention beyond setup.
+This project integrates computer vision, AI-driven pathfinding, and robotic control to autonomously navigate and draw paths through a physical maze.
+Using a camera and the Dobot robotic arm, the system behaves as an intelligent agent that perceives → plans → acts, executing end-to-end maze solving with zero human intervention after setup.

-Key Features
+🔍 Key Features

-Vision-Based Maze Detection:
+🧠 Vision-Based Maze Detection

 Automatically detects and deskews the maze from a live camera feed using OpenCV.

-Grid lines, walls, and maze boundaries are identified dynamically through adaptive thresholding and line detection.
+Identifies grid lines, walls, and boundaries via adaptive thresholding and line detection.

-Color-Based Goal Identification:
+🎯 Color-Based Goal Identification

-Locates red (start) and green (goal) markers within the maze using color segmentation in HSV space.
+Detects red (start) and green (goal) markers through HSV color segmentation.

-AI Path Planning:
+🤖 AI Path Planning

-Implements agentic pathfinder (perplexity_astar_agent) to compute the optimal wall-safe route from start to goal based on grid adjacency graphs.
+Uses an agentic pathfinder (perplexity_astar_agent) implementing the A* algorithm.

+Computes an optimal, wall-safe route from start to goal using a grid-based adjacency graph.

-Homography Calibration:
+📐 Homography Calibration

-Transforms pixel coordinates to real-world millimeter space using homography, ensuring accurate robot movements even if the camera is rotated or tilted.
+Converts pixel coordinates to millimeter space using homography transformation.

+Maintains accuracy even when the camera is rotated or misaligned.

-Robotic Execution (Dobot Magician):
+🦾 Robotic Execution (Dobot Magician)

+Translates AI-planned paths into Dobot coordinates.

-Converts the AI-generated path into Dobot coordinates and commands the arm to draw the path physically on the maze using precise motion control (SAFE_Z and DRAW_Z levels).
+Commands the arm to physically draw the solution path using precise movement control with SAFE_Z and DRAW_Z levels.

-Technical Stack
+🛠️ Technical Stack
+Component	Technologies

-Computer Vision: OpenCV, NumPy
+Computer Vision	OpenCV, NumPy

-Pathfinding: A* Algorithm, AI agent variant
+Pathfinding	A* Algorithm, Agentic AI

-Robotics: Dobot SDK / Serial communication
+Robotics	Dobot SDK, Serial Communication

-Coordinate Mapping: Homography transformation, pixel-to-mm calibration

-Language: Python
+Coordinate Mapping	Homography, Pixel-to-mm Calibration Language	Python

-Outcome
+✅ Outcome

+This system showcases an Agentic AI pipeline that fully integrates perception, reasoning, and action.
-The system demonstrates autonomous perception, reasoning, and action — key components of an Agentic AI pipeline.
-It successfully bridges virtual path planning and real-world robotic execution, showing how intelligent agents can understand and interact with their environments.
+It successfully bridges digital path planning with real-world robotic execution, demonstrating how intelligent agents can interpret their environment and perform precise physical tasks autonomously.